“Bah!” said Scrooge, “Humbug!”

 Considering that Charles Dickens’s “A Christmas Carol” is the single most popular Christmas story in all fiction, it has naturally fallen victim to many a heartwarming adaptation on the screen over the years.
 Some of these versions have been quite heartwarming indeed, often veering dangerously into the fever zone, inciting such symptoms as flushing, elevated blood pressure, heart palpitations, dizziness, nausea, profuse sweating, vomiting, and instant, painful, and extremely permanent death.
 Sometimes I get tired of the same old story.
 After watching over a dozen versions of the story, you’re sick to death of Tiny Tim and his Christmas blessings.

 Sometimes, when I’m alone with my thoughts and no one is looking or listening, Evil Me wonders what it would be like for poor little Tiny Tim to finish out the story by croaking out “God is dead!” before keeling over in a fatal coughing fit.
-Evil Me wants to see Mrs. Cratchit’s Christmas pudding turn out a rancid, brandy-soaked flaming disaster that makes everyone cry.
+Evil Me wants to see Mrs Cratchit’s Christmas pudding turn out into a rancid, brandy-soaked flaming disaster that makes everyone cry.
 Evil Me wants Scrooge to immediately backslide on December 26th, and mosey on down to the nearest child slavery workhouse to hand out Ayn Randian proto-Objectivist pamphlets to the children with the title, “You Deserve This, or: 40 Good Reasons Your Parents Abandoned You and You Should Be Grateful For This Opportunity To Be Useful” with a nasty Cheshire cat grin on his face.
 But there are three adaptations of “A Christmas Carol” that I hold close to my coal-black heart during this unforgivably jolly and gay time of year, three versions that darken my fireplace and elicit an involuntary and dimly lit sinister grin in me.
 And so I present the Christmas curmudgeon’s guide to the three least heartwarming versions of “A Christmas Carol,” and its hero, Ebenezer Scrooge.

 He is visited by one consolidated Spirit of Christmas, played by Robbie Coltrane, who ostensibly visits him to show him the value of his good deeds (but is really only there to drink Blackadder’s stash of whiskey).
-Blackadder is shown visions of his horrible ancestors, who trick and connive and lie their way to great wealth, favor and success.
+Blackadder is shown visions of his horrible ancestors, who trick and connive and lie their way to great wealth, favour and success.
 He sees two competing visions of his future: one where he succumbs to greed and power and becomes emperor of the universe, and another where he becomes a half-naked slave boy.
 He learns from his supernatural visitation that the greedy, cunning, and unscrupulous are those who truly prosper and succeed, or as he plainly states, “It points to the very clear lesson that the bad guys have all the fun!”
 And so he becomes the Scrooge we all know and love.
 Or hate.
 Whichever.
 Ice cold.

 Blackadder’s Heartwarming Ability: -2 C/ -3.6 F